Michelle Salzman: Florida House of Representatives

 Salzman was elected to the Florida House of Representatives in 2020 after defeating incumbent Republican Mike Hill in the primary.
 She was subsequently re-elected in 2022, defeating Hill in a primary rematch.

 In March 2021, Salzman was accused by Representative Omari Hardy of calling Representative Webster Barnaby the chamber's "token Black Republican."
 Salzman vehemently denied making the remark stating "It's an absolute lie,".

 In February 2022, Salzman was recorded explaining why she would not co-sponsor a constitutional carry bill in the Florida Legislature.
 The bill, HB 103 (2022), was not assigned to be heard in any committees or voted on.
 In the video, Representative Salzman stated the bill would pass during the 2023 legislative session.
 On January 30, 2023, HB-543 was filed with Salzman as a co-sponsor.
 The bill passed the Florida House and Senate and was signed into law on April 3, 2023.
 She was accused of threatening the group that published the recording.

 In April 2021, Salzman was quoted as saying that the issue holding her back from prioritizing the cleanup of a toxic landfill in her district was that the surrounding residents were Democrats.

 In October 2021, Salzman publicly supported the City of Pensacola's decision to celebrate Indigenous Peoples Day, and attended the city's ceremony.
 Salzman is a member of the Santa Rosa Band of the Lower Muskogee.

-Salzman condemned Hamas's October 2023 attack on Israel and expressed her support for Israel and its right to self-defense.
+Salzman faced backlash in 2023 after saying "all of them" on the House floor, in response to a question from Angie Nixon "how many [dead Palestinians] will be enough?"
+Salzman initially denied saying "all of them" before claiming that her comment was simply support for Israel and its right to self-defense.

 In 2024, Salzman was notified by the Florida Department of State that her campaign expenditures were being audited for several thousand dollars in irregularities.
 The audit raised additional criticism of Salzman's record of campaign contributions, including $47,500 from the law firm founded by Fred Levin, and contributions totaling $20,890.25 from the Lewis Bear Company alcohol distributorship.

 In November 2024, Salzman expressed interest in running to replace Congressman Matt Gaetz, upon his nomination as US attorney general and subsequent resignation from Congress.
 Salzman's potential candidacy was met with criticism, with some "noting she is often quietly not taken seriously in Pensacola-area political circles."
 She proceeded to officially announce her candidacy on the morning of November 19.
 She withdrew on November 25, after Donald Trump endorsed Florida chief financial officer Jimmy Patronis.